webrecorder/browsertrix-crawler/README.md

 Support
 -------

-Initial support for development of Browsertrix Crawler, was provided by [Kiwix](https://kiwix.org/)

-Initial functionality for Browsertrix Crawler was developed to support the [zimit](https://github.com/openzim/zimit) project in a collaboration between
+Initial support for development of Browsertrix Crawler, was provided by [Kiwix](https://kiwix.org/).
+The initial functionality for Browsertrix Crawler was developed to support the [zimit](https://github.com/openzim/zimit) project in a collaboration between.
 Webrecorder and Kiwix, and this project has been split off from Zimit into a core component of Webrecorder.

+Additional support for Browsertrix Crawler, including the development of the including 0.4.x version has been provided by Portico.

 License